-Emotions.
+Positive Affect.
 Relatively few studies have examined the relationship between academic performance and positive affect.
 Those studies that have focused on affect found that positive affect was associated with higher grades and GPAs, while negative affect during the second half of the semester was associated with lower grades and GPAs [32].

-On the contrary, the relationship between academic performance and students' stress has received more attention.
-In general, college students tend to report more stressful daily hassles [34].
+Stress.
+The relationship between academic performance and students' stress has received much attention in the research literature.
+In general, college students tend to report more stressful daily hassles than major life events, with the top five sources of stress being change in sleeping habits, vacation/breaks, change in eating habits, increased workload, and new responsibilities [34].
 The existing research tends to show that moderate stress is associated with decreases in students' GPAs [30], and that perceived stress during the end of the semester is associated with lower GPAs [29].
 Previous research tends to find a curvilinear relationship between stress and performance, such that too little or too much stress is associated with poorer performance [39].